ruchapendharkar/Navigation-using-IMU-and-GPS/ReadMe.md

 # IMU and GPS Data Processing and Analysis

-This MATLAB script performs data processing and analysis on Inertial Measurement Unit (IMU) and GPS data collected during driving.
+This project involved performing data processing and analysis on Inertial Measurement Unit (IMU) and GPS data collected during driving.
 The script includes three main parts:

 ## Part 1: Magnetometer Calibration and Yaw Analysis